 MariaDB vs MySQL

-As another example, MariaDB provides yet another powerful performance improvement in the form of “ColumnStore” which is a distributed data architecture that allows scaling MariaDB greatly.
+MariaDB provides yet another powerful performance improvement in the form of “ColumnStore” which is a distributed data architecture that allows the scaling of MariaDB greatly.
 It can scale linearly to store petabytes of data across various servers in a database cluster.

 Better Performance in Flash Storage